Accessible Christian Education

-Westminster’s financial aid program is intended to help close the gap between the amount a family can afford and the cost of a Westminster education.
+Westminster’s tuition grant program is intended to help close the gap between the amount a family can afford and the cost of a Westminster education.
 We expect every family to contribute to their student’s tuition.

 of the student body received assistance

 *Reported WCA family income of tuition grant recipients

 - Applying for Tuition Grants

 Although the school provides many textbooks, some texts (such as workbooks and lab manuals) must be purchased.
 The average annual cost for these additional texts is $100–$200.

 Other fees can include but are not limited to, school uniform, school supplies, iPad, trips, retreats, equipment, and athletic uniforms.
 These costs may range from $50–$750 depending on a student’s grade or involvement.

 - Special Services Fees for 2023–24